davidfurrer/bokeh-recommendation-app/README.md

 ## Our approach

 This chapter gives a quick overview of our process.
 For details, see the linked notebooks at the beginning of the chapters.

+## Remarks on data

+We cannot share the data that was provided by jobcloud, but we can share our approach, the bokeh app code and some general findings.

 ### Data exploration